difuria/Advent-Of-Code/Challanges/2023/Day 14/README.md

     #....###..
     #....#....

-You notice that the support beams along the north side of the platform are damaged; to ensure the platform doesn't collapse, you should calculate the total load on the north support beams.
+You notice that the support beams along the north side of the platform are **damaged**; to ensure the platform doesn't collapse, you should calculate the **total load** on the north support beams.

-The amount of load caused by a single rounded rock (O) is equal to the number of rows from the rock to the south edge of the platform, including the row the rock is on.
-(Cube-shaped rocks (#) don't contribute to load.)
+The amount of load caused by a single rounded rock (`O`) is equal to the number of rows from the rock to the south edge of the platform, including the row the rock is on.
+(Cube-shaped rocks (`#`) don't contribute to load.)
 So, the amount of load caused by each rock in each row is as follows:

     OOOO.#.O..
 10
     OO..#....#  9